Religious School Teachers 5785

 Weekday Tutor

-Adah Hetko is looking forward to returning for her sixth year at Dorshei Tzedek!
-This year, Adah will be teaching weekday tutoring.
+Adah is looking forward to returning for her seventh year at Dorshei Tzedek!
+This year Adah is teaching weekday tutoring.
 Adah has designed and delivered educational programming in a variety of settings including Vassar College’s Office of Religious and Spiritual Life and Contemplative Practice, Baltimore Yearly Meeting camps, and the Yiddish Book Center.
 She is also a singer, songwriter, and dance leader active in the local and international Yiddish cultural scenes.
-Adah performs regularly with klezmer/Yiddish song bands Levyosn [Leviathan], and Soloveychicks [Nightingales], and she leads services for a variety of congregations in greater Boston.
+Adah performs regularly with klezmer/Yiddish song bands Levyosn [Leviathan], and Soloveychicks [Nightingales] and she leads services for a variety of congregations in greater Boston.

 Weekday Tutor